The 6 Best Dog Cave Beds Australia: Tested & Evaluated 2023

 Soft hooded beds do what they say on the tin; the cave structure is very loose.
 They are more like a sleeping bag.
 Your dog burrows in this bed and the hood of the cave covers them like a built-in blanket.

-To know whether your dog will prefer a soft hood or a structured hood, think of their sleeping style.
+To know whether your dog will prefer a soft hood or a structured hood, our team of experts suggest you think of their sleeping style.
 Do they like to burrow in blankets?
 A soft hood will work perfectly for them.
 If they like to sleep under your bed, desk, or dining table, they will likely be happier with a structured cover.

 Most soft hood dog beds are convertible in some way; meaning the cover can act as a blanket with no support at all, or a cave when a metal or plastic wire is inserted at the opening.
 This gives you some flexibility of choice if you are not too sure which type of cave structure will make your dog happy.

 Your dog can sleep 12-14 hours per day.
 The US National Sleep Foundation says, “Dogs often spend 50 percent of the day sleeping, 30 percent lying around awake, and just 20 percent being active.”
 (2) Given they spend so much time asleep, you want to choose a stable, secure, comfortable bed for your dog.
-For a cave bed, here are some key criteria to help you make the right decision.
+For a cave bed, here are some key criteria our independent experts think will help you make the right decision.

 Finding the right size